MnO2/logq/README.md

 +--------------------------+-------------+
 ```

-To know the supported log format at this moment
+To know the supported log format at this moment.
 ```
 > logq schema
 The supported log format